+Figure 4: Overview of the Operational Planning Phase from end of Week 13 to end of Week 34.

 In each calendar year:

-(a) By the end of week 13
+By the end of week 13

-Generators and Non-Embedded Customers will inform The Company in writing of proposed outages for Year 1 of Generator owned Apparatus at each Grid Entry Point (e.g. busbar selectors) other than Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units and/or Power Park Modules or Non-Embedded Customer owned Apparatus, as the case may be, at each Grid Supply Point.
+Each Generator shall inform The Company of proposed outages for Year 1 of Generator-owned Apparatus (e.g., busbar selectors) at each Grid Entry Point.
+Each Non-Embedded Customer shall inform The Company of proposed outages for Year 1 of Non-Embedded Customer owned Apparatus, at each Grid Supply Point;

-(b) By the end of week 28
+By the end of week 28

-The Company will provide each Network Operator and each Non-Embedded Customer in writing with details of proposed outages in Year 1 ahead which may, in The Company’s reasonable judgement, affect the performance of its User System or the Non-Embedded Customer Apparatus at the Grid Supply Point.
+The Company shall provide each Network Operator and each Non-Embedded Customer with details of proposed outages in Year 1 which might affect the performance of their User System at the Grid Supply Point;

-(c) By the end of week 32
+By the end of week 32

-Each Network Operator will notify The Company in writing with details of proposed outages in Year 1 in its User System which may affect the performance of the Total System (which includes but is not limited to outages of User System Apparatus at Grid Supply Points and outages which constrain the output of Power Generating Modules (including DC Connected Power Park Modules), Synchronous Generating Units and/or Power Park Modules Embedded within that User System) and outages of its Plant and Apparatus that may affect the ability to activate and/or operate a Distribution Restoration Zone Plan.
+Each Network Operator shall notify The Company of:

+proposed outages in Year 1 in its System which may affect the performance of the Total System (which includes but is not limited to outages of User System Apparatus at Grid Supply Points and outages which constrain the output of Power Generating Modules (including DC Connected Power Park Modules) and/or Synchronous Generating Units and/or Power Park Modules Embedded within that User System);

-Each Network Operator will notify The Company in writing of details of proposed outages in Year 1 in its User System which may affect the declared values of Maximum Export Capacity and/or Maximum Import Capacity for each Interface Point within its User System together with the Network Operator’s revised best estimate of the Maximum Export Capacity and/or Maximum Import Capacity during such outages.
-Network Operators will also notify The Company of any automatic and/or manual post fault actions that it intends to utilise or plans to utilise during such outages.
+in relation to Offshore Transmission Systems, proposed outages in Year 1 in its System which may affect the declared values of Maximum Export Capacity and/or Maximum Import Capacity for each Interface Point within its System together with the Network Operator’s revised best estimate of the Maximum Export Capacity and/or Maximum Import Capacity during such outages and any automatic and/or manual post fault actions that it intends to use or plans to use during such outages;

-Each Network Operator will also notify The Company in writing of any revisions to Interface Point Target Voltage/Power Factor data submitted pursuant to PC.A.2.5.4.2.
+any revisions to Interface Point Target Voltage/Power Factor data submitted pursuant to PC.A.2.5.4.2;

+any outages of its Plant and Apparatus that may affect the ability to activate and/or operate a Distributed Restoration Zone Plan;

-(d) Between the end of week 32 and the end of week 34
+Between the end of week 32 and the end of week 34

-The Company will draw up a revised National Electricity Transmission System outage plan (which for the avoidance of doubt includes Transmission Apparatus at the Connection Points).
+The Company shall draw up a revised NETS outage plan, which will include Transmission Apparatus at Connection Points;

-(e) By the end of week 34
+By the end of week 34

+Figure 5: Overview of Obligations in Operational Planning Phase from end of Week 34 to end of Week 49.

+The Company shall:

-The Company will notify each Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1(f)) and Network Operator, in writing, of those aspects of the National Electricity Transmission System outage programme which may, in The Company’s reasonable opinion, operationally affect that Generator (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractor), Interconnector Owner, or Network Operator including in particular proposed start dates and end dates of relevant National Electricity Transmission System outages.
+notify each Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.2.1(f) and Network Operator of those aspects of the NETS outage programme which may operationally affect them and in particular, proposed start dates and end dates of relevant NETS outages;